kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 - `<package>`: `<date>` - `<test coverage>`
 -->

+This enhancement is entirely out-of-tree, so testgrid coverage data does not apply.
+The packages we will be touching and their current coverage:

+- `github.com/kubernetes-csi/external-snapshotter/pkg/sidecar-controller`: 2026-06-15 - 69.8%
+- `github.com/kubernetes-csi/external-snapshotter/pkg/snapshotter`: 2026-06-15 - 90.2%
+- `github.com/kubernetes-csi/external-provisioner/pkg/controller`: 2026-06-15 - 80.9%
+- `sigs.k8s.io/scheduler-plugins/pkg/<snapshot-topology>`: New package (does not exist yet)

 Since the e2e framework does not currently support enabling or disabling feature gates, there will be various unit tests that are exercising the `switch` of feature gate itself and handling of relevant data.

 Additionally, unit tests for the scheduler plugin will cover: